In order to avoid abuse, INPI requires that each patent application covers only one invention: it is the very concept of the invention unit.

 Section 1.2.
 Appreciation of the unit

-Regarding the assessment of unity of invention, it should be noted that the INPI directives directly refer to this point in section VI-A 3.
+Regarding the appreciation of the invention unit, it should be noted that the INPI Directives directly refer to this point in section VI-A 3.

-For the INPI, in order to verify that the requirement of unity of invention is respected, the presence of an effective technical link between the claims must be verified.
+For INPI, in order to verify that the requirement of the invention unit is met, it is necessary to verify the presence of an effective technical link between the claims.

-But clearly, the INPI gives no method to verify the existence of this technical link (do you get by with this?).
+But clearly, the INPI does not give any method to verify the existence of this technical link (manage with that 🙂).

-At most, the code (R612-19 CPI) gives us some examples of what is acceptable in terms of unity of invention:
+At most, the code (R612-19 CPI) shows us some examples of what is acceptable with regard to the invention unit: #8217;

 - a product, a process for the manufacture of this product, a use of this product;